 Dolphins are said to be the second-smartest mammal after humans, but it’s hard to tell because they won’t sit still for an aquatic interview.

-Virginia Beach offers several ways to see dolphins.
+Virginia Beach offers several ways to see a summer of dolphins.

 Hop aboard the Atlantic Explorer, a 90-minute excursion operated by the Virginia Aquarium & Marine Science Center, for up-close sightings of dolphins as well as sea turtles, brown pelicans, bald eagles and more.
 Tours run throughout the spring, summer and fall.